PJWalker/daggerheart/content/NPCs/Trixie & Flixie Glitterwing.md

 She's been gone for weeks though, maybe lost in prayer.
 …I have a new game, will you be its first player?

+I guess you could go in to drop off the package –
+If you answer my riddles, I’ll grant you safe passage.

+We’ll need to confirm that our teams are the same,
+So to test you all out, you can all play my game!

 (In faerie – Flixie: WTF are you doing?
-She said to just let them in if they — Trixie: She didn’t say we couldn’t have any fun first.
+She said to just ask if they — Trixie: She didn’t say we couldn’t have any fun with them first.
 Flixie: oh, fine just on with it then)

 ***